 High Tower Farms, Broadalbin, NY

 High Tower Farms LLC was a Pioneer-only farm for many years.
 They had always had above average yields for their area due to the management of their cropping program.
-In the spring of 2012 they were first introduced to Masters Choice and agreed to grow 20 acres of Masters Choice to compare 527 and 535 against their favorite Pioneer hybrids.
+In the spring of 2012 they were first introduced to King’s Corn and agreed to grow 20 acres to compare against their favorite Pioneer hybrids.

 The real test was when the dairy began feeding the harvested crop.
-The Masters Choice corn was stored in Ag bags and kept separate from the Pioneer silage.
+The corn was stored in Ag bags and kept separate from the Pioneer silage.
 The new crop was fed after November to ensure proper fermentation.
-The cows gained 8 pounds of milk when they were fed the Masters Choice silage vs. the Pioneer.
+The cows gained 8 pounds of milk when they were fed King’s corn silage vs. the Pioneer.
 Both of the silages looked to well done and full of grain, but the difference was noticed in the manure.
-The farmer commented about Masters Choice silage, “There just isn’t any corn being wasted in the manure.
+The farmer commented about the silage, “There just isn’t any corn being wasted in the manure.
 The 7 Hour Starch analysis explained the why.
-The Masters Choice corn measured 85% digestible starch while the Pioneer hybrids were only 76% available after 4 months of being ensiled.
+The corn from King’s measured 85% digestible starch while the Pioneer hybrids were only 76% available after 4 months of being ensiled.

-High Tower Dairy LLC now grows Masters Choice corn exclusively and has enjoyed increased milk production for the past two years.
+High Tower Dairy LLC now grows corn carried by King’s AgriSeeds exclusively and has enjoyed increased milk production for the past two years.
 The dairy was able to disperse 20% of the milking herd and still maintain the same pounds of milk sold a day due to increased milk production.
 You can’t get more efficient than that!